-Learning Activities Associated with 1A: Students will receive a minimum of 3 semester hours of classroom instruction in each of the following: developmental psychology, biological bases of behavior, cognitive or affective aspects of behavior, social aspects of behavior (social psychology of human diversity), and history and systems of psychology.
+1. Receive a minimum of 3 semester hours of classroom instruction in each of the following:

+lifespan development, biological bases of behavior, cognitive and affective aspects of behavior, social aspects of behavior (social psychology of human diversity), and history and systems of psychology.